-750 Hour Massage Therapist Program Tuition \$ 9,950
+750 Hour Massage Therapist Program Tuition \$ 10,125

-Other Mandatory Fees and Expenses

-These fees are separate from overall tuition.
+Other Mandatory Fees and Expenses These fees are separate from overall tuition.
 Blue Cliff takes pride in the quality of school facilities, and we want to emphasize where this money goes.
 Books, equipment and kits must be purchased from Blue Cliff Career College.

-Lab Fee \$300

-Kit (includes supplies, linens, and uniform shirts) \$750
+Lab Fee \$300 Kit (includes supplies, linens, and uniform shirts) \$750 Textbook Fee (includes AMBP exam coach) \$500 ISBN: 089582-808-1 ISBN-13: 978-1-4354-8524- 2 Massage Table & Equipment Fee \$475

-Textbook Fee \$450

-ISBN: 089582-808-1 ISBN-13: 978-1-4354-8524-2

-Massage Table & Equipment Fee \$450

-Students Keep Table After Graduation

 Students are required to obtain their own school supplies including the usual writing instruments and notebooks.
 Students will be charged for missing classes.
-Once a student has been made available 750 hours of training, but has attended less hours, an hourly charge (13.27 per clock hour) will be assessed for overtime attendance at the current hourly rate.
+Once a student has been made available 750 hours of training, but has attended less hours, an hourly charge (13.50 per clock hour) will be assessed for overtime attendance at the current hourly rate.
 Projected overtime fees may be charged monthly on a student account, but will be updated and reconciled upon leaving the school or graduating.
 Late fees will be charged for each unexcused absences \$10.
+Students will be required to have personal hand sanitizer and face masks as needed.
+Students utilizing VA education benefits shall not be charged a penalty, including assessment of late fees, denial of access to classes, libraries, or other institutional facilities, or be required to borrow additional funds because of the individual's inability to meet their financial obligations due to the delayed disbursement of a payment to be provided by the Department of Veterans Affairs.

-Possible Fees (not eligible for VA funding)

-The fee to transfer to another class is \$100.
+Possible Fees (not eligible for VA funding) The fee to transfer to another class is \$100.
 Some extra handout materials may be sold for additional fees.
 Also, students who arrive without sheets, oils, and school shirt may be required to purchase supplies from the school.
 Students who fail a module may be charged the hourly rate to re-take a module.
 This is extremely uncommon.